-Now hit the “Options” button on your controller to bring up a contextual menu, and select “Forget Device.”
-This will cause your controller to unpair with your PlayStation 4.
+Now hit the Options button on your controller to bring up a contextual menu, and select Forget Device.
+Doing so will cause your controller to unpair with your PlayStation 4.

-Do a hard reset on your controller
+Perform a hard reset on your controller

 If re-pairing the controller doesn’t work, the issue might be with the controller itself and not the PS4.
 In that case, you’ll need to reset the controller.
-You’ll need an unfolded paper clip (or something similarly thin and sturdy) with which to push a hidden button on your PS4 in order to reset it.
+You’ll need an unfolded paper clip (or something similarly thin and sturdy) with which to push a hidden button on your PS4 to reset it.

 When you’ve done that, plug in both your router and your PS4 again.
 Turn on the PS4, then plug your controller into the USB cable.
 That should re-pair the controller from scratch.
 If it doesn’t work, you may have a broken controller on your hands.

 It’s also possible to skip over the Bluetooth wireless connection and play with your DualShock 4 as a wired controller, with a USB-enabled connection.
 That’s obviously not ideal when you could potentially play wirelessly, but it’s a potential workaround when connectivity and signal issues persist.
 You can set a controller to only communicate with the PS4 via USB when it’s plugged in by changing the controller settings in the Devices menu, as noted above.
 Under Devices, navigate to Controllers, and then set any controllers to only communicate via USB when they’re plugged in.
 That way, signal issues or Bluetooth problems shouldn’t affect the controller, so long as you’ve got a wired connection.